Learn how to create the ultimate cloffice aka closet office!

-Today I’m sharing how to turn a closet into an office nook, including an easy hack to create custom bookshelf built-ins above the desk.
+Today I’m sharing how to turn a closet into an office nook, including an easy hack to create custom bookshelf built-ins above the desk, and how to decorate your cloffice!

 This space, and the adjacent room made for quite the dramatic ‘before and after’.
 Definitely pop over to my blog post here to check it out…